 Respect for others inside the institution.
-To assess the extent to which Professor Edelman now interacts with others in ways consistent with the School's standards, members of the FRB met with 21 individuals, including colleagues in the NOM unit, members of the FIELD 3 and LCA teaching groups, other faculty members with whom Professor Edelman has engaged (e.g., in the Digital Initiative), and staff members in MBA, IT, and elsewhere at the School.
-Nearly all of these individuals were people who had been suggested by Professor Edelman as among those with whom he had worked closely.
+To assess the extent to which Professor Edelman now interacts with others in respectful ways consistent with the School's standards, members of the FRB met with 21 individuals, including colleagues in the NOM unit, members of the FIELD 3 and LCA teaching groups, other faculty members with whom Professor Edelman has engaged (e.g., in the Digital Initiative), and staff members in MBA, IT, and elsewhere at the School.
+These individuals were people who had been suggested by Professor Edelman as among those with whom he had worked closely.
+We also, throughout the course of the work, were contacted directly by and received input from a handful of individuals not included on Professor Edelman's list.